schulz-helena/soliton-implementation/README.md

 Implementation of the soliton model

 ## Praktikum
-- [ ] Visualisation
+- [x] Visualisation
   - [x] Find proper framework(s)
-  - [ ] Visualize soliton graphs
+  - [x] Visualize soliton graphs
 - [x] Check for validity of soliton graphs
-- [ ] Simulation/ Animation
+- [x] Animation
-  - [ ]  Find way to animate a soliton traversing the molecule
+  - [x]  Find way to animate a soliton traversing the molecule
-  - [ ]  Let soliton make a valid soliton path
+- [ ] Computation of soliton paths
     - [ ]  Make soliton choose every possible edge at each node in some case
     - [x]  Let soliton change every bond it traverses
-  - [ ]  Implement possibility to skip step by step animation and show result immediately
 - [ ] Build application
   - [x] Allow user to define input molecule
+  - [ ] Write application with a GUI
+  - [ ] Implement possibility to skip step by step animation and show result immediately

 ## Bachelorarbeit
 - [ ] Extend implementation to multiple solitons